Volodymyr-Storozhuk/django-mssql-docker/README.md

 From django access to Microsoft SQL server in docker.

 ## Init.
-Create a new .env file as in the .env.example example and fill it with the connection parameters to the MSSQL server.
-Select the desired MSSQL Server connection driver, version 17 or 18 by editing the settings:
+Create a new `.env` file as in the `.env.example` example and fill it with the connection parameters to the MSSQL server.
+Select the desired MSSQL Server connection driver, version 17 or 18 by editing the `settings.py` section `DATABASES`:

 for 17 version driver
 ```